keenlabs/KeenClient-iOS/README.md

 NSString, NSNumber, NSDate, NSDictionary, NSArray, and BOOL
 ```

 > The JSON spec doesn’t include anything about date values.
 At Keen, we know dates are important to track.
-Keen sends dates back and forth through its API in ISO-8601 format.
-The Keen Client handles this for you.
+Keen sends dates back and forth through its API in ISO-8601 format. `KeenClient` handles this for you.

 Keys must be alphanumeric, with the exception of the underscore (_) character, which can appear anywhere but the beginning of the string.
 For example, “view_name” is allowed, but “_view_name” is not.

-Add as many events as you like.
-The Keen client will cache them on disk until you’re ready to send them.
+Add as many events as you like. `KeenClient` will cache them on disk until you’re ready to send them.

-The client will automatically stamp every event you track with a timestamp.
+`KeenClient` will automatically stamp every event you track with a timestamp.
 If you want to override the system value with your own, use the following example.
 Note that the “timestamp” key is set in the header properties dictionary.

 ```objc
 - (void)viewWillAppear:(BOOL)animated